 Understanding Transformer-XL

-Transformer architectures can learn longer-term dependency.
+Transformer in NLP architectures can learn longer-term dependency.
 However, they can’t stretch beyond a certain level due to the use of fixed-length context (input text segments).
 A new architecture was proposed to overcome this shortcoming in the paper – Transformer-XL: Attentive Language Models Beyond a Fixed-Length Context.

 Using Transformer for Language Modeling